Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Guarantee/collateral requirements: Collateral requirements should match target clients’ access to physical collateral and/or guarantors.
 VisionFund Uganda provides a useful example of revision to product terms and collateral.

-• Product use requirements: Requirements for product use should be consistent with your target clients’ needs and livelihood activities.
+• Product use requirements: Requirements for product use should be consistent with target clients’ needs and livelihood activities.

 To ensure financial inclusion, some questions can be checked with clients: